Skip to content

 On this page

-Catalyst SD-WAN is an overlay architecture.
-It lets WAN Edge routers build secure tunnels across transports such as MPLS, broadband, DIA, LTE, or private links.
+Catalyst Software-Defined WAN (SD-WAN) is a WAN overlay architecture.
+WAN Edge routers build encrypted tunnels across transports like MPLS, broadband Internet, and LTE.
 Central controllers handle onboarding, control-plane exchange, management, and policy.

-Do not reduce SD-WAN to “uses the Internet.”
-The useful part is centralized policy plus transport-independent forwarding.
+Note: Do not reduce SD-WAN to "uses the Internet."
+The exam tests centralized policy and transport-independent forwarding.

 +------------------+ +---------------------------+